Top 5 Trails to Explore on Your Electric Unicycle in Queensland

 In Brisbane and across Queensland, you can currently ride e-mobility devices on:

-• Bike lanes on roads with a speed limit of 50 km/h or less
+- Bike lanes on roads with a speed limit of up to 60km/h

 Speed Limits